General Insurance Corporation of India: Operations

 All direct general insurance companies of India are required by law to cede a mandatory percentage of every policy value to GIC Re subject to some limitations and exceptions.
 This percentage of cession is decided by the IRDAI on an annual basis.

 In April 2020, GIC Re's Operations in Brazil got status upgrade from 'occasional reinsurer' to 'admitted reinsurer' by the Brazilian Superintendence of Private Insurance (SUSEP).
 It was published in the Brazilian Gazette on 14 April 2020.

 Motto & Logo

 On 26 August 1976, Chairman A Rajagopalan in GIC's Board Minutes signed and approved the motto of GIC Re, Ãpatkãle Rakshisyãmi.
 It a Sanskrit phrase that translates into, "I shall protect you in times of distress."
 In 1980s, GIC's logo was modified and the motto was incorporated in Devanagari Script.

-Suraksha

-At the time of its creation, GIC was headquartered in the fourth floor of Industrial Assurance Building owned by LIC.

-GIC acquired Jeevan Kendra that belonged to LIC and housed its Bombay Zonal Office.
-It was extensively renovated retaining its curved front and then gilded with panels of reflective glass.
-It has a circular atrium running the height of the building.

-This building was eventually named as 'Suraksha,’ meaning protection.

-Suraksha became the Registered and Head Office of GIC, and all its departments moved in from their various locations in March, 1992.

-Leadership

-Board

-As of 2022, GIC Re's Board of Director consists of Mr. Devesh Srivastava (Chairman-and-Managing Director), Mr. A K Das (MD and CEO, BOI), Mr. V Ramasamy (Independent Director), Mr. Amarendra Pratap Singh (Independent Director), Mr. G B Pande (Independent Director), Ms. Dakshita Das (Additional Secretary, DFS), and Ms. A Manimekhalai (Executive Director, Canara Bank).

-Executives

-Mr. Devesh Srivastava is the currently appointed Chairman- and- Managing Director of GIC Re.
-GIC Re's various line of business are headed by the General Managers namely Ms. Reena Bhatnagar, Mr. Deepak Prasad, Ms. Madhulika Bhaskar, Mr. Sashikant More, Ms. Suchita Gupta, and Mr. S L Tripathy.

-Employee Strength

-As on 31 March 2020, there are 568 employees in GIC Re (including liaison offices and foreign branches).
-Out of these, 198 are female employees.